Author: Erin B.-Guest Blogger

 Classroom behavior management tools - Teacher Created Resources

 One of my most favorite ideas that I started a few months into my first year teaching is taping down footprint accents to the floor at the sink.
-Most likely you’re anxiety levels are slightly elevated just like mine and most likely you want your students to have great sensory experiences in pre-k, so you let them finger paint.
+Most likely your anxiety levels are slightly elevated just like mine and most likely you want your students to have great sensory experiences in pre-k, so you let them finger paint.
 Then the moment comes when they have to wash their hands.
 You’re sweating bullets hoping no one decides to give a “love tap” to the person in front of them to hurry up.
 That’s where the footprint accents come in.

-By taping the footprint accents down in front of the sink you give your students behavior management guideline and boundaries while they wait.
+By taping the footprint accents down in front of the sink you give your students behavior management guidelines and boundaries while they wait.
 They know where they need to be.
 Not too close to the person in front of them and not standing next to the person who currently is using the sink.
 For my classroom, three sets are the magic number.
 Maybe your number is four, or five.
-Footprint set one will typically need to be replaced about half way through the school year.
+Footprint set one will typically need to be replaced about halfway through the school year.
 Then a little before the end of the year, maybe set number two.
 Set number three always makes it to the end—for me.

 2. Spot Markers with Student Names are Ideal for Lining Up